-Jane works for you at $62,400 per year, and she receives a predetermined biweekly paycheck of $2,400.
+Jane works for you at $62,400 per year, and she receives a predetermined biweekly paycheck of $2,400 straight-time pay.
 Each week, she works 5 full days or 40 hours.

 If Jane takes 3 days of unpaid time off during one of her pay cycles, here’s how you would calculate her prorated paycheck

 2. Divide the weekly salary by the number of workdays in the week.

 3. Multiply daily rate by the number of days missed.

 4. Subtract the result from step 3 from the paycheck.